 Given the importance of speed limits, you would think, wouldn’t you, that the numbers on those sticks would be scientifically robust, backed up by hard evidence and – ideally – as close to physical absolutes as possible.
 It would be tragic to think that they’re simply set by your local councillor, terrified of losing votes, against the advice of the local police force.

 But that’s what’s happening.

 Why, despite millions spent on lower limits, cameras, bumps, humps and hardline speed-enforcement, are deaths not falling?
 Because we’ve decided that the complexity of real road safety is politically unacceptable.
 And we’ve replaced it with a sort of no-carrot-and-lots-of-stick donkey policy.
 Speed cameras are binary.
 You’re either legal or not.
 Safety doesn’t come into it.
 And if you’re illegal, you get a slap.
 We’ve traded safety for compliance.

 Binary solutions don’t – and can’t – work with complex problems.
-And you can’t get the sort of behaviour we need from drivers if they’re constantly expecting a slap.
+And you can’t get the sort of concentration and behaviour we need from drivers if they’re constantly expecting a slap.

 Speed is certainly a simple enough issue to address superficially.
 Put up cameras, paint them whatever colour you like, raise fines, put in new, ultra-low blanket speed limits, change them every half mile and propose stiff new penalties for exceeding them, then watch the accident figures tumble.
 Sadly, as we have seen today, they are not tumbling.